mhapich/mhapich.github.io/README.md

 👋 Welcome to my Github portfolio!

 I'm a passionate and dedicated data professional with a background in education, transitioning from being a mathematics and computer science teacher to pursuing a career as a data scientist and data analyst.
 My journey into the world of data began when I earned a Professional Data Scientist Certificate from Datacamp, and I'm currently working on my final project to complete the Google Data Analytics Professional Certificate.
+Stop back soon for the new project!
+(Teaser...local housing prices)

 Throughout my teaching career, I had the privilege of guiding students in AP Calculus, Python, and Java, which cultivated my strong analytical and problem-solving skills.
 Now, I'm excited to apply my knowledge and expertise to tackle real-world data challenges, deriving valuable insights and making data-driven decisions.